Parliament of the United Kingdom: Parliament of the United Kingdom of Great Britain and Northern Ireland

-In 1922, pursuant to the Anglo-Irish Treaty, the revolutionary Irish Republic was replaced by the Irish Free State, recognised by the United Kingdom as a separate state (and thus, no longer represented in the Westminster Parliament), while Northern Ireland would remain British, and in 1927, parliament was renamed the Parliament of the United Kingdom of Great Britain and Northern Ireland.
+In 1922, pursuant to the Anglo-Irish Treaty, the revolutionary Irish Republic was replaced by the Irish Free State, recognised by the United Kingdom as a separate state (and thus, no longer represented in the Westminster Parliament).
+Northern Ireland would remain British, and in 1927, parliament was renamed the Parliament of the United Kingdom of Great Britain and Northern Ireland.

+The Reform Act 1928 gave universal suffrage with a voting age of 21, and the Reform Act 1969 lowered the voting age to 18, making the United Kingdom the first major democratic country to do so.

 Further reforms to the House of Lords were made in the 20th century.
 The Life Peerages Act 1958 authorised the regular creation of life peerage dignities.
 By the 1960s, the regular creation of hereditary peerage dignities had ceased; thereafter, almost all new peers were life peers only.

 The House of Lords Act 1999 removed the automatic right of hereditary peers to sit in the House of Lords, although it made an exception for 92 of them to be elected to life-terms by the other hereditary peers, with by-elections upon their death.
 The House of Lords is now a chamber that is subordinate to the House of Commons.
 Additionally, the Constitutional Reform Act 2005 led to abolition of the judicial functions of the House of Lords with the creation of the new Supreme Court of the United Kingdom in October 2009.

 Composition and powers

+Background

 Under the UK's constitution, Parliament is the supreme legislative body of the state.
 Whilst the privy council can also issue legislation through orders-in-council, this power may be limited by Parliament, like all other exercises of the royal prerogative.

 The legislative authority, the King-in-Parliament, has three separate elements: the Monarch, the House of Lords, and the House of Commons.
 As a result, a bill must be passed by both houses (or just the House of Commons under the Parliament Act 1911) and receive royal assent for it to become law.

-Executive powers (including those granted by legislation or forming part of the prerogative) are not formally exercised by Parliament.
+Executive powers (including those granted by legislation or forming part of the prerogative) are not formally exercised by Parliament itself.
 However, these powers are in practice exercised on the advice of government ministers, who must be drawn from and be accountable to the Parliament.